ember-learn/guides-source/guides/v3.5.0/tutorial/simple-component.md

 As a user looks through our list of rentals, they may want to have some interactive options to help them make a decision.
 Let's add the ability to toggle the size of the image for each rental.
 To do this, we'll use a component.

+Ember components are used to turn markup text and styles into reusable content.
+Components can be included in any routes' template, even multiple times, saving you from copy-and-pasting the same code around your application.

 Let's generate a `rental-listing` component that will manage the behavior for each of our rentals.
 A dash is required in every component name to avoid conflicting with a possible HTML element, so `rental-listing` is acceptable but `rental` isn't.

 ```bash
 ember g component rental-listing